Other message formats : LISTEN 1hr33min | MP3 21.1MB | PDF 125KB

 MESSAGE: AR149

-The one who is poor and is not doing well from the worldly perspective may be truly rich and faring well.
+One who is poor and not doing well from the world’s perspective may be truly rich and faring well.
 The perfect example of this is the Lord Jesus.
-Other examples are Lazarus and the poor widow who contributed two small copper coins.
+Other examples are Lazarus in the parable, and the poor widow who contributed two small copper coins.

-When we consider spiritual issues such as growth in moral and spiritual stature, spiritual health or eternal well-being, we tend to think of areas like prayer, reading of the Scriptures, fellowship with God and among the brethren.
-We may not pay sufficient attention to this area of material riches because we may not be conscious of its significance and bearing on spiritual growth and our eternal well-being.
+When we consider issues such as growth in moral and spiritual stature, spiritual health and eternal well-being, we tend to think only of areas like prayer, reading of the Scriptures, fellowship with God and fellowship among the brethren.
+We may not think of the area of material riches.
+In this message we shall see that this area has a significant relationship with spiritual growth and our eternal well-being.

-The Lord Jesus often discussed and taught about the relationship between true discipleship and material wealth, and the attitude one should have towards material wealth, as these bear on our relationship with God and on our spiritual health and eternal well-being.
+The Lord Jesus often taught on the relationship between true discipleship and material wealth, and the attitude one should have towards material wealth.
+This is because our attitude and approach towards material wealth have a bearing on our relationship with God, our spiritual health and eternal well-being.

-Let’s look at the teaching of the Lord Jesus in the parable of the shrewd manager in Luke 16:8-13 on this issue.
+Let us consider further the teaching of the Lord Jesus on this issue in the parable of the shrewd manager.

 Luke 16:8-13